 CERTIFIED FINANCIAL PLANNER® Professional (CFP®)

 The CFP® designation reflects training across the core areas of financial planning, including retirement planning, tax considerations, estate planning, insurance analysis, investment management, and ethics.
-To serve clients in Winston-Salem, NC, CFP® professionals must meet strict education and experience requirements, pass a comprehensive exam, and maintain ongoing ethical and continuing education standards. -
+Winston-Salem, NC CFP® professionals complete extensive education, pass a comprehensive exam, meet experience requirements, and follow ongoing ethical and continuing education standards. -

 Accredited Investment Fiduciary® (AIF®)

-What does comprehensive financial planning in Winston-Salem, NC include?
+What’s covered in comprehensive financial planning in Winston-Salem, NC?

 How does financial planning differ from investment management?

 Investment management in Winston-Salem, NC focuses on building and maintaining a financial portfolio.
 In contrast, financial planning goes beyond investments to include income management, tax strategy, insurance analysis, retirement planning, and estate planning.
-Through comprehensive planning, these components are coordinated within a single overarching strategy.
+Comprehensive planning integrates all of these elements into a unified approach.

 Should I work with a fiduciary financial planner?

-When you’re ready to discuss your financial picture, reach out by calling 877-930-4015, submitting a message through our online contact form, or using our calendar to schedule an introductory meeting with our Winston-Salem, NC advisory team.
+If you would like to review your current plan and next steps, reach out by calling 877-930-4015, submitting a message through our online contact form, or using our calendar to schedule an introductory meeting with our Winston-Salem, NC advisory team.

 Primary Sources